Sahand2020/Sass-Project/README.md

 # Sass-Project

 This is my first SASS project.
-A simple page.
+A simple responsive landing page.

 <br/>